Lukenya University building with Hydraform interlocking Blocks

 Challenges in building universities and schools in Kenya

 In the recent past, there has been an unprecedented demand for education as more and more students continue to seek university education every year.
 Unfortunately, the number of universities in the country cannot match with the number of students that are leaving high school every year.
 Building new universities or even expanding existing ones is exorbitantly costly.
 To address the high cost of expanding or constructing new universities, there are emerging methods which involve the use of low-cost building materials.
 Lukenya University located in Makueni County is leading the way in this front.
 Currently, with more than 400 students, the university has embraced green building techniques to align itself with nature.
+They are also working with School yard painting specialists to help initiate imaginative play, encourage different learning styles and extend learning beyond the classroom.

 Making Hydraform interlocking blocks